CrystalBayat/Data_Viz_CMU/README.md

 My data visualization work for 94-870 at CMU

 # About me
 A passionate woman from Afghanistan, using data to drive social impact.
-I love turning complex data into clear, compelling visualizations for non-expert.
-MSPPM
+I love turning complex data into clear and compelling visualizations for non-expert.

 # What I hope to learn
 I want to learn how to professionally and powerfully tell a story through data.
 After graduation, I plan to work at the intersection of data, public policy, and international development using visualization to drive impact for women and girls globally.